Azure/employee-retention-databricks-kubernetes-poc/.github/docs/implementation-guide.md

 Like above, create a second environment called `Production` with the same secrets from above.
 Make sure you replace the secret values to correspond to the AKS cluster and corresponding resource group from the second deployment of template two.

-After creating these secrets for the production environment, you can enable `Required Viewers` before deploying to this environment.
+After creating these secrets for the production environment, you can enable `Required reviewers` before deploying to this environment.
 This will allow you to specify people or teams that may approve workflow runs when they access this environment.
-To enable `Required Viewers`, under the `Environment Protection Rules` section, click the checkbox next to `Required Viewers` and search for your GitHub username and select it from the dropdown and click the `Save Protection Rules` button.
+To enable `Required Viewers`, under the `Environment Protection Rules` section, click the checkbox next to `Required reviewers` and search for your GitHub username and select it from the dropdown and click the `Save Protection Rules` button.

 ![1-9](.github/../images/implementation/1-9.png)

 ### 1.5.
 Configure GitHub secrets

 Next, you will configure GitHub Action secrets.
 These are encrypted environment variables used within GitHub Actions Workflows.
-Click the `Settings` tab in the menu bar of your GitHub repository and on the new page then select `Secrets` from the sidebar.
+Click the `Settings` tab in the menu bar of your GitHub repository and on the new page expand `Secrets` from the sidebar and select `Actions`.
 Click the `New Repository Secret` button to create a new secret and then the `Add Secret` button to create the secret.

 You need to create the following secrets: